-First, measure the size of your space, then choose between a framed and frameless design.
-Next, consider whether a hinged or sliding door will be the best fit for your shower.
+First, measure the size of the space, then choose between a framed and frameless design.
+Next, consider whether a hinged or sliding door will be the best fit for the shower.

 Q. What is the best thickness for shower doors?